LewJun/ubuntu-use/README.md

 5. Load the changes by executing your profile:

 > . ~/.bashrc

 6. Start the Oracle 11gR2 XE:

 > sudo service oracle-xe start

 7. Add user YOURUSERNAME to group dba using the command:

 > sudo usermod -a -G dba lewjun

 ### Step 4: Using the Oracle XE Command Shell

 1. Start the Oracle XE 11gR2 server using the command:

 > sudo service oracle-xe start

 2. Start command line shell as the system admin using the command:

 > sqlplus sys as sysdba

 Enter the password that you gave while configuring Oracle earlier.
 You will now be placed in a SQL environment that only understands SQL commands.

 3. Create a regular user account in Oracle using the SQL command:

 > create user lewjun identified by lewjun;

 Replace USERNAME and PASSWORD with the username and password of your choice.
 Please remember this username and password.
 If you had error executing the above with a message about resetlogs, then execute the following SQL command and try again:

 > alter database open resetlogs;

 4. Grant privileges to the user account using the SQL command:

-> grant connect, resource to USERNAME;
+> grant connect, resource to lewjun;

 Replace USERNAME and PASSWORD with the username and password of your choice.
 Please remember this username and password.

 5. Exit the sys admin shell using the SQL command:

 > exit;

 6. Start the commandline shell as a regular user using the command:

 > sqlplus

 Now, you can run sql commands...